 A: The exterior nylon is not cut resistant.
 The slash proof material is actually inside the bag, sandwiched between the waterproof nylon and the inner polyester lining.
+Think of it as the last line of defense.
 That being said, the nylon holds up well.
 One customer took a kitchen knife and tried cutting the bag open, mistaking the nylon for the slash proof material.
 The bag escaped with some minor scratches, but don't try this at home!

 Q: My bag has a smell to it.
 How do I get rid of it?

 A: Sorry if the smell is a bit strong!
 The bags are brand new, and will have a bit of a smell to it due to the materials and the glue used to hold the materials together before sewing.
 There's a whole lot of layers — with the waterproof nylon, slash-proof material, interior lining, as well as all the microfiber piping and faux leather details — and they all need to stay in place!